pemcg/manageiq-automation-howto-guide/chapter17/service_dialogs.md

 ### Element Validation

 CloudForms Management Engine 5.4 introduced the ability to add input field validation to dialog elements.
-Currently the only Validator Types are _None_ or  _Regular Expression_, but regular expressions are useful for validating input for values such as IP Addresses...
+Currently the only Validator Types are _None_ or  _Regular Expression_, but regular expressions are useful for validating input for values such as IP Addresses:

 <br>
 ![screenshot](images/screenshot6.png)